 The following problems and questions are ones that you might see on a depression assessment:

-- Have you lost interest in things that you used to love recently?
+- Have you lost interest or pleasure in doing things that you used to love recently?

 - Do you feel a sense of hopelessness?

-- Have you been more irritable than usual lately?
+- Have you been more irritable a lot more than usual lately?

-- Do you have trouble sleeping at night?
+- Do you have trouble falling asleep or sleeping at night?